The Answer

 Deep Dive

 There is a long chain of hands that contributes to the production of this coffee before it finally lands with us.
-One of those touchpoints is the well-known Bella Vista, and its industrious leader, Luis Pedro Zelaya Zamora.
+One of those touch points is the well-known Bella Vista dry mill, and its industrious leader, Luis Pedro Zelaya Zamora.
 Luis Pedro started Bella Vista as a way to uplift and support his community in Antigua through coffee production and education.
-In addition to operating their own farm, their team is constantly looking for more opportunities to provide jobs to families in the surrounding community, and are well known for not only their processing, milling and exporting expertise but for the training and support they provide producers.
+In addition to operating their own farm, their team is constantly looking for more opportunities to provide jobs to families in the surrounding community, and is well known for not only their processing, milling, and exporting expertise but for the training and support they provide producers.

 Region: Antigua

 Antigua sits in the shadow of three volcanoes, including the very active Fuego Volcano.
-When Chris, Jared, and Charles visited together a few years back, Fuego was spewing plumes of ash, and the lava was flowing.
-It’s that same volcanic ash that contributes to the incredible minerality of the soil, and in turn, the beautiful chocolate and citric characteristics of the coffee.
+When Chris, Jared, and Charles visited together a few years ago, Fuego was spewing plumes of ash and the lava was flowing — it’s that same volcanic ash that contributes to the incredible minerality of the soil, and in turn, the beautiful citrus fruit and dark chocolate profiles often found in these coffees.

 Processing Method: Washed